sweattep/modern_quotes/README.md

 >
 >No one teaches us how to run our own businesses

+>The past stuff was so poorly documented that it was essentially useless to anyone that hadn't dug through the code themselves to figure out what was actually there.
+>
 >Money is just a bunch of digits floating in a field of magnets; it is no longer a piece of paper with arbitrary value; it is just an accountant's wet dream

 >true RDBMSs require knowledge of data and relational fundamentals and such is scarce today, because education has been replaced by sheer training